TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 You can use it using the `make dev.databases.{start,stop,erase}` method, or use `make dev.redis.{start,stop,erase}` to only manipulate Redis.

-### Getting started with development of The Things Network Stack
+### Getting started with development of The Things Network Stack for LoRaWAN

 Since version 3 of our network stack, we use a single repository for our open source network components.
 The repository should be cloned inside your Go workspace: